shawnachettu/wk_1.2_hw/README.md

 # Week 2 Homework

-The goal of this homework is to familiarize ourselves with the Bootstrap front-end framework.
+<h1>The goal of this homework is to familiarize ourselves with the Bootstrap front-end framework.</h1>

 ## An experiment